New related resource: Transgender people and suicide toolkit

 Sexual minorities generally refer to those who have a different sexual orientation than the majority population.

 LGBTQ2S+ is an acronym for lesbian, gay, bisexual, transgender, queer or questioning, and Two-Spirit.
-We refer only to LGB people in this fact sheet because the research we cite refers specifically to these groups.
-We have a separate transgender and suicide-specific fact sheet, and acknowledge that more research into queer, questioning and Two-Spirit people and suicide is needed.
+We refer only to LGB people in this toolkit because the research we cite refers specifically to these groups.
+We have a separate transgender and suicide-specific toolkit, and acknowledge that more research into queer, questioning and Two-Spirit people and suicide is needed.

 - Approximately 3% of the Canadian adult population identified as lesbian, gay, or bisexual (Statistics Canada, 2017)